nalie-linda/GDP-forecast/README.md

 # GDP-forecast

 In this project, I analyze data from Pandas Datareader library on the World Bank's Development indicators.
+The indicator I chose for analysis is GDP and the country is Kenya

 URL--> https://pandas-datareader.readthedocs.io/en/latest/readers/world-bank.html

 """